-Superplastic forming utilizes the extremely high elongation rates (reaching hundreds or even thousands of percent) exhibited by materials under specific temperatures and strain rates to achieve one-step integral forming of complex thin-walled components.
-By precisely controlling temperature and gas pressure, this technology enables materials to flow uniformly and smoothly like thermoplastics, achieving complete adhesion to the mold cavity.
-Its core value lies in forming deep-drawn, structurally complex, and highly integrated precision components with significant advantages such as low residual stress and high forming accuracy.
-It finds extensive applications in aerospace, automotive manufacturing, and high-end medical equipment sectors.
+The superplastic forming machine leverages the ultra-high elongation (up to several hundred or even thousands of percent) exhibited by materials under specific temperature and strain rate conditions to achieve one-step integral forming of complex thin-walled components.
+By precisely controlling temperature and air pressure, this technology enables materials to flow uniformly and smoothly, similar to thermoplastics, achieving complete adhesion to the mold cavity.
+Its core value lies in forming precision parts with deep drawing, complex structures, and high integration, offering significant advantages such as low residual stress and high forming accuracy.
+It finds extensive applications in fields such as aerospace, automotive manufacturing, and high-end medical equipment.

 PRODUCT DESCRIPTION

-2. Pressure Forming Stage: Once the temperature stabilizes at the target value, an inert protective gas (such as argon) is introduced into the sealed cavity above the sheet.
-Precise gas pressure is then applied according to a preset “pressure-time” curve.
+Once the temperature stabilizes at the target value, an inert protective gas (e.g., argon) is introduced into the sealed cavity above the sheet.
+A precise gas pressure is then applied according to a preset "pressure-time" curve.
 Under the combined effects of high temperature and gradually increasing pressure, the sheet undergoes superplastic deformation.
-It uniformly and controllably expands toward the mold cavity until it fully conforms to the mold, forming the desired complex shape.
-This process avoids localized thinning or fracture typically caused by conventional stamping.
+It expands uniformly and controllably into the mold cavity until it fully conforms to the mold, achieving the desired complex shape.
+This process avoids localized thinning or fracture commonly associated with traditional stamping.

-3. Cooling and Removal Stage: After the part is fully formed, pressure is maintained for a period to stabilize the shape, followed by controlled cooling.
-Once the temperature drops to a safe range, internal pressure is released, the mold is opened, and the formed part is removed.
-The final part exhibits distinct features: sharp contours, uniform wall thickness, no springback deformation, and seamless construction throughout.
+After the part is fully formed, pressure is maintained for a period to stabilize the shape, followed by controlled cooling.
+Once the temperature drops to a safe range, the internal pressure is released, the mold is opened, and the formed component is removed.
+The final part exhibits distinct characteristics: sharp contours, uniform wall thickness, no springback deformation, and a seamless overall structure.

 CUSTOMIZED PRODUCTS